ndaneil/interactive-3d-screen/README.md

 WEBCAM_PREVIEW_DOWNSCALING = 2
 ```

-The webcam's resolution will be used to image capture and scaling.
+The webcam's resolution will be used during image capturing and coordinate calculation.
 The distance between the pupils will be used as a reference to estimate the distance of the face from the screen.
 The monitor's dimensions are also needed for calculating the projection.
-I have a 28 inch 4K monitor.
-I found that OpenCV can be slow to render the Webcam preview window, so I added the option to downscale the image to speed up the execution.
+I used a 28 inch 4K monitor.
+I found that OpenCV can be slow to render the Webcam preview window, so I added the option to downscale the displayed webcam image to speed up the execution.

 Now let's see the code that handles the webcam image capturing.
 To keep everything modular, I organized each step of the pipeline into its own class.
-For handling the webcam, it's the VideoSource class:
+For handling the webcam, I created the VideoSource class:

 ``` python
 class VideoSource: